 How could God let me go through this?

 There is no simple answer here.
-There are stories in the Bible, like Noah’s flood, Job’s trials, and John the Baptist where God clearly allowed suffering.
+Noah’s flood, Job’s trials, and John the Baptist, are familiar stories where God allows suffering.
 There are other stories that focus more on God’s response to suffering or His providence as a way out of devastation.
 It’s important not to make quick assumptions about God’s role in weather and natural events spurred on by an imperfect planet.
 Instead, let’s focus on how God responds when disaster strikes His own family.

 Jesus, God’s Son, was betrayed to enemies by a close friend, tied up, wrongly accused, condemned, mocked, spat upon, tortured, and killed.
 He was abandoned and alone as He suffered.
 He even asked God, His Father, why He had forsaken Him.
 You can read about it in Matthew chapter 27.